fusionjs/fusionjs.github.io/documentation/docs/references/glossary.md

 A mechanism that sorts dependencies and runs them in order, so that plugins that depend on other plugins always run after the ones they depend on.

+### Dependency injection

+Fusion.js has a [type-aware dependency injection system](/docs/references/creating-a-plugin/dependencies).
+Dependency injection is a way to modularize code, similar to how you would use ES6 import statements instead of putting your whole app in a single file.
+The main difference is that ES6 import statements are static (meaning they always import the same thing) and dependency injection is dynamic (meaning that what is imported can be changed through runtime configuration, for example for mocking in tests).

 ### DI

 DI stands for [dependency injection](#dependency-injection) system.